 The music sounds great and definitely works at making scenes sound ominous (as it should).
 There’s a quality to it that works and caters really well to that of a horror game.
 Watching the BTS, you can see how much effort was put into not just the background music but also the sound effects.
 To be completely honest, I didn’t enjoy the starting song with the girl singing, and nor can I hum a tune that I distinctly remember from the game because I don’t remember any.
 I don’t know if that’s a bad thing, but what’s good about it is that it enhances its immersive quality.
 It’s well done.
 Although who knows, maybe if I hear the theme outside of playing the game, I could remember it.
 For now, I can’t really say.

 Overall, this was a really great game if you’re not the queasy type.
 It’s rated M by the ESRB (click at your own risk of being slightly spoiled) and for good reason what with the blood and gore (emphasis on the gore), language, and the sexual themes I’ve mentioned earlier.
 I did call this a nightmare (which it was) and I just wanted to finish the game ASAP.
 I actually had to stop playing for a month due to school, and playing again wasn’t so bad, although I did forget some of the controls, it worked in my favor, but that was probably just my luck.
-I definitely recommend other people to play this.
+This game is definitely recommendable for other people to play.

 Rating: 8 / 10